ericwkw/football_stats_app/sql/fixes/README.md

 1. All views have `security_invoker = true` setting
 2. All functions (except admin functions) use `SECURITY INVOKER`
 3. All functions have explicit `SET search_path = public`
+4. The dashboard displays leaderboards correctly without "matches_played does not exist" error

 ## Related Security Best Practices